warehouse-fashions/software-engineer-exercise/README.md

 > If you're **emulating mobile view in dev-tools**, you wont be able to click exit from the Lightbox as the event listener is exclusively listening for a touch event during mobile view.
 You can still use the ESC key to exit the Lightbox during this scenario.

 ## Challenges
-I really enjoyed this code challenge, at first I thought the task to be simple, but once I dug through the JSON data and saw what I had to play with, I managed to get my teeth sunk into a lot of preening at details.
+I really enjoyed this code challenge, at first I thought the task to be simple, but once I dug through the JSON data and saw what I had to play with, I managed to get my teeth sunk into a lot of details.

 I noticed a few discrepencies between the two JSON data files (`price`), so had to reconcile this data to ensure data was always populating my template.

-I also noticed that similar object values between the two JSON objects didn't hve respective paths/object keys (`product.name` vs `product_nam`e).
-It's details like this that kept me on my feet during the challenge.
+I also noticed that similar object values between the two JSON objects didn't have respective paths/object keys (i.e `product.name` vs `product_name`).
+Details like this kept me on my feet during the challenge.

-My biggest challenge was really focussing on the mobile optimisation.
-It can be a fiddly job, and can take a fair amount of time to really iron out details to suit every single screen-size.
+My biggest challenge was on the mobile optimisation.
+It can be a fiddly job and can take a fair amount of time to really iron out details to suit every single screen-size.

 ## Future Improvements
-I would really have liked to spend more time on optimising this website for multiple displays.
-As much as everything currently adapts to web & mobile view, I didnt get a mobile-landscape/tablet media query in.
+I would have liked to spend more time on optimising this website for multiple displays.
+As much as everything currently adapts to web & mobile view, I didnt get a mobile-landscape/tablet media query in, nor any testing for multiple display sizes.

 Also, I've worked hard to deliver functionality and stability in my code, but I could spend a lot more time refactoring my functions given more time.